TheRoddyWMS/Roddy/README.md

 	        A template plugin which you can use to create your own plugins or workflows.
 	        This also gets used if you call the createnewworkflow option.

+== Available configuration flags for project configuration files

+ID                                      Default Description
+debugOptionsUsePipefail                 true    Enable process termination for pipes debugOptionsUseVerboseOutput            true    Print a lot, like "set -v" in bash debugOptionsUseExecuteOutput            true    Print executed lines, like "set -x" in bash debugOptionsUseUndefinedVariableBreak   false   Fail, if a variable in a script is missing, like "set -u" in bash debugOptionsUseExitOnError              false   Fail, if a script throws an error, like "set -e" in bash debugOptionsParseScripts                false

+processOptionsSetUserGroup              true    Overrides the users default group on the target system processOptionsSetUserMask               true    Overrides the users default usermask on the target system processOptionsQueryEnv                  false   Call something like env (in bash) on the target system processOptionsQueryID                   false

 == Work in progress

 This section contains features which are currently in development.
 Testable / active features